Degas’ Bathers Paintings: Realist Aphrodites

 Degas’ modern realist Aphrodites

 As usual he was being ironic and provocative, playing with the innuendo of voyeurism whilst at the same time drawing attention to the naturalism of the poses.
-The women he portrayed were behaving as though they were alone, going about the routine business of washing.

 Carefully prepared studies of spontaneous gestures